 WHY IS THIS A PROBLEM?
 Tight chest and shoulders can result in:

 Poor shoulder flexibility & mobility for movement and sports

 Increase the likelihood of shoulder and back injuries

-This particular chest and shoulder sequence incorporates elements of Yoga, Dance, Gymnastics, Biokinetics and Pilates that significantly improve shoulder flexibility.
+This particular chest and shoulder sequence incorporates elements of Yoga, Dance, Gymnastics, Biokinetics, and Pilates that can significantly improve shoulder flexibility.
 Ideally, done with a medicine ball as part of a warmup circuit or at home.
-Try this twice a week for one month to see immediate benefits, and feel your chest/shoulders opening up as you are supported by the medicine ball underneath.
+Try this twice a week for one month to see immediate benefits, and feel your chest and shoulders opening up as you are supported by the ball underneath you.

-If you do not have an exercise available, you can replicate some of these exercises with most objects, a sofa, swedish wall bars, ballet bars.
+If you do not have an exercise ball available, you can replicate some of these exercises with most objects, a sofa, Swedish wall bars, and ballet bars.
 The key with these exercises is:

 Keep shoulders square and always forward: don't allow the movement to pull your shoulders backwards.

 HOW TO USE THIS TRACK: